📚 Figma plugin series 🔗

 This article is part of the Figma plugin localization workflow series that outline proven integration approaches of the Figma plugin in the product's design and development stages.

 - Connect designs and translations via screenshots

-- Make Figma and codebase independent Sources of Truth
+- Make Figma and code base independent Sources of Truths

 Before diving in, check out our documentation describing the installation and configuration of the Figma plugin, as we will skip this step.
-Also, take a look at further Figma-related articles to find more helpful examples and guides.
+Also, take a look at the rest of the Figma-related articles to find more helpful examples and guides.

 🎈 The Use Case 🔗